srvrco/getssl/README.md

 | xmpps            | 5269 |              |
 | ldaps            | 636  |              |
 | port number      |      |              |

+##Revoke a certificate

+In general revoking a certificate is not required.

+usage: getssl -r path/to/cert path/to/key

+You need to specify both the certificate you want to revoke, and the account key which was used to sign / obtain the original key.

 ## Issues / problems / help